-The Company leases a 25,380 square foot office and warehouse facility located at 2574 Sheffield Rd. in Ottawa, Ontario.
-The Company has a lease for these premises with a related party, 718133 Ontario Inc. The lease term is for one year and matures on July 31, 2022.
+The Company leases a 25,380 square foot office and warehouse facility for its Head Office located at 2574 Sheffield Rd. in Ottawa, Ontario.
+The Company has a lease for these premises with a related party, 718133 Ontario Inc. The lease term is for one year and ends on July 31, 2023.
 Lease payments are made monthly.